Lower Blood Pressure Can Save Your Life

 According to the initial results of a landmark clinical trial sponsored by the National Institutes of Health called the Systolic Blood Pressure Intervention Trial (SPRINT), lowering your blood pressure greatly reduces your risk of heart attack and death.
 When blood pressure medication is lowered to systolic pressure of 120, rates of cardiovascular events, such as heart attack and heart failure, as well as stroke, are reduced by almost a third and the risk of death by almost a quarter, as compared to the target systolic pressure of 140 mm Hg.

 The Systolic Blood Pressure Intervention Trial, known as SPRINT, studied more than 9,300 people older than age 50 who had high blood pressure and at least one other risk factor for heart disease.
-By using medicines to reduce systolic blood pressure to below 120, instead of below 140:
+By using medicines to reduce systolic blood pressure to a target blood pressure of 120 or below, instead of below 140:

 - rates of death from those conditions dropped nearly 25 percent.